expowebdeveloper/kafka-message-consumer-by-topic/README.md

 ## Simulated Long-Running Task

-The service simulates a long-running task in the `process_task` function by using `time.sleep(5)` to represent a CPU-intensive operation.
+The service simulates a long-running task in the `_process_message_data` function by using `time.sleep(5)` to represent a CPU-intensive operation.
 This task demonstrates how the consumer can handle multiple messages concurrently without being blocked by a single long-running task.

 ## Python GIL Considerations

 Python's Global Interpreter Lock (GIL) affects true CPU-bound tasks when using threads.
 In this script, the use of `ThreadPoolExecutor` allows for better performance in handling long-running tasks concurrently, compared to traditional threading in CPU-bound scenarios.

+## Challenges Faced

+One of the main challenges encountered during development was ensuring that the asynchronous message processing did not block the main event loop.
+Initially, using `time.sleep()` in the processing function caused delays in consuming new messages.
+To overcome this, I utilized `ThreadPoolExecutor` to run the blocking code in a separate thread, allowing the event loop to remain responsive.

+Another challenge was handling message decoding errors gracefully.
+I implemented error handling in the `decode_kafka_message` function to ensure that any malformed messages do not crash the consumer.

 ## Requirements